webpack-contrib/less-loader/README.md

 type implementation = object | string;
 ```

-> less-loader compatible with Less 3 and 4 versions
+> less-loader compatible with both Less 3 and 4 versions

 The special `implementation` option determines which implementation of Less to use.
 Overrides the locally installed `peerDependency` version of `less`.

 **This option is only really useful for downstream tooling authors to ease the Less 3-to-4 transition.**

 #### `object`

+Example using a Less instance:

 **webpack.config.js**